Abstract 2Abstract 7

-Traditional business intelligence tools have proven insufficient.
-Their static reports and surface-level dashboards don’t offer the rapid time-to-insight and predictive analysis that leaders need to thrive.
+Decision-makers navigating complex environments are finding traditional business intelligence tools falling short all too often.
+Their static reports and surface-level dashboards don’t offer the fast time-to-insight and predictive analysis that leaders need to thrive.

-It is rapidly emerging as a vital capability for driving organizational success.
-Gartner identified decision intelligence as one of the top technology trends for 2022, underlining its growing prominence.
-The need is clear: while 8 in 10 organizations report that data is critical for their decision making, some 41% of business leaders lack a full understanding of their data due to its complexity or lack of accessibility (1).
+Gartner identified decision intelligence as one of the top technology trends for 2022, for good reason.
+While 8 in 10 organizations report that data is critical for their decision making, some 41% of business leaders lack a full understanding of their data due to its complexity or lack of accessibility.

 Decision intelligence puts the power of complex data directly into the hands of decision makers.
-It turns what can seem an unmanageable asset into clear, actionable insights for charting the right path forward, enabling decision-makers to confidently make informed choices.
+It turns what can seem an unmanageable asset into clear, actionable insights for charting the right path forward.

-This article will explore decision intelligence in depth - unpacking what it is, how it works, and how decision makers across industries can leverage it for risk management, competitive advantage, and more.
-It will also look at the value of amplifying decision making through intelligent use of data and context.
+This article explores decision intelligence in depth - unpacking what it is, how it works, and how decision makers across industries can leverage it for risk management, competitive advantage, and more.

 Decision intelligence is an emerging discipline that supports and improves decision making at every level within an organization - from high-level strategic decisions, to operational planning, to tactical execution on the front lines.
 It brings together both traditional business intelligence techniques and advanced disciplines such as predictive analytics using AI.
 It also uses entity resolution, network analytics, and collaboration technologies.
 The result is full context that assigns meaning and significance to data, in turn allowing for more accurate and better-informed choices for leaders.